Meta-Learning-Based Deep Reinforcement Learning for Multiobjective Optimization Problems: Preliminary

 \subsection{Decomposition Strategy}

 Decomposition strategy is a simple yet effective method to design a multiobjective optimization algorithm.
 As in MOEA/D, MOP is decomposed into $N$ scalar optimization subproblems by $N$ weight vectors.
 Each weight vector corresponds to a particular subproblem \cite{ma2020survey}.
 The most widely used decomposition approaches include the weighted sum \cite{miettinen2012nonlinear}, Tchebycheff \cite{ma2018Tchebycheff}, and penalty-based boundary intersection (PBI) \cite{zhang2007moea}.
 In recent DRL methods for MOPs, the decomposition strategy adopts the weighted sum approach which considers the linear combination of different objectives.
-Specifically, a set of uniformly spread weight vectors $\lambda^{1}, \ldots, \lambda^{N}$ is given, where $\lambda^{j}=(\lambda_{1}^{j}, \ldots, \lambda_{m}^{j})^{T}$ is a weight vector with respect to the $j$-th scalar optimization subproblem, subject to $\lambda_{i}^{j} \geq 0, i=1, \dots, m$ and $\sum_{i=1}^{m} \lambda_{i}^{j} = 1$.
-The objective function of $j^{th}$ subproblem, denoted as $g^{ws}(\pi | \lambda^j)$, is given by:
+Specifically, a set of uniformly spread weight vectors $\lambda^{1}, \ldots, \lambda^{N}$ is given, where $\lambda^{j}=(\lambda_{1}^{j}, \ldots, \lambda_{m}^{j})^{T}$ is a weight vector with respect to the $j$-th scalar optimization subproblem, subject to $\lambda_{i}^{j} \geq 0, i=1, \dots, m$ and $\sum_{i=1}^{m} \lambda_{i}^{j} = 1$, e.g., $\lambda^1=(1,0), \lambda^2=(0.9,0.1), \ldots, \lambda^N=(0,1)$ for a bi-objective problem, as shown in \fref{fig:ws}.
+The objective function of $j$-{th} subproblem, denoted as $f^{ws}(\pi | \lambda^j)$, is given by:

 Solving each scalar optimization problem usually leads to a set of potential Pareto optimal solutions.
 The desired PF can be obtained when all the $N$ scalar optimization problems are solved.